 To make your own tulip wreath, you’ll need about 10 bunches of silk mini tulips.
 Depending on how full you like it, you could use between 9 and 14 bunches.
 I found these beautiful smaller tulips in the seasonal floral section at Michaels.
 They’re usually available January though May, or until your store sells out of them.

-They are finally available to order online (HOORAY!), so you can have them shipped to you, or order online and pickup in store (my favorite).
+They are finally available to order online this year (HOORAY!), so you can have them shipped to you, or order online and pickup in store (my favorite).
 You can see all the available mini tulip bush colors HERE.
-For the wreath pictured above, I used a combination of “cream tulip bush“, “salmon and pink tulip bush“, and “pink and red tulip bush“.
+For the wreath pictured above, I used a combination of cream tulip bush, salmon and pink tulip bush, and pink and red tulip bush.
 They’re the $4 bushes, usually on an end-cap in the store, and they’re almost always at least 40% off.
-Each bloom is about 1.5”.
+Each bloom is about 1.5″.
 Hope that helps you find them!

 I’ve also found mini-tulips at JoAnn and Dollar Tree this year!
-The Dollar Tree has them labeled as “crocus”, and you can order them online in bulk here (Enough for 2 wreaths).
+The Dollar Tree has them labeled as “crocus”, and you can order them online in bulk (enough for 2 wreaths).
 See a picture of my Dollar Tree version, along with some tips at the bottom of the post!

 - Snip the large stems from each bush.
 Each bush has 8 stems with 2-3 blooms on each stem.
 Using wire cutters, cut a each stem a few inches away from the base of the bush.
 Move all the leaves and greenery up to the base of the blooms.
 I like the leaves, but you don't want them, you can take them off by slipping them off the cut end.